How do I apply for consent orders?

 If you lodge an application for consent orders with a registry, sealed copies of the application will be available on the Commonwealth Courts Portal once the documents are accepted for filing.
 You will be notified by email once the application has been filed and provided with the file number.
 If you are not registered on the portal, see How do I eFile? for help with registration and a step by step guide.
 Each party should have their own portal registration.

-The application will be considered and if orders are made, sealed orders will become available on the portal to download.
-If the court declines to make the orders you will be notified and you should obtain legal advice.
-If you wish to follow up on the consent orders application you can email the Court directly where the application was filed.
+If you wish to follow up on the Application for consent orders you can email the Court directly where the application was filed.
 All court registries have a generic email addresses.
 Type the name of the registry where your matter is being heard then @fcfcoa.gov.au (an example is sydney@fcfcoa.gov.au).
 When you contact a registry you should provide your full name, date of birth, the name of the other party and your file number (if known).

 • To download the application from the portal once it is filed, go Documents Filed